-- When we receive your application, we will send you a Hawk ID and password to track the status of your application online through your Admissions Profile on ISIS (ISIS is the Iowa Student Information Services portal).
+- When we receive your application, we will send you a Hawk ID and password to track the status of your application online through your Admissions Profile on the Iowa Student Information System .

 - Check Your Application Status Online

 Accepting our Offer of Admission

-- Your acceptance fee must be paid before you can register for International Student Orientation through your Admissions Profile on ISIS.
+- Your acceptance fee must be paid before you can register for International Student Orientation through your Admissions Profile on the Iowa Student Information System.

 - The acceptance fee is refundable prior to May 1 (November 15 for spring applicants).